The Bankrate promise

-There are two main types of homeowners insurance deductible.
+There are two main types of homeowners insurance deductibles.
 These will be defined in the policy:

-- Dollar-amount deductible: An insurance policy with a dollar-amount deductible will define a specific dollar amount that you must cover as a deductible.
+- Dollar-amount deductible: A dollar-amount deductible will define a specific dollar amount that you must pay out of pocket in a claim situation.
 In the roofing example above, we used a dollar-amount deductible of $1,000.

-- Percentage-based deductible: An insurance policy with a percentage-based deductible will define a specific percentage of your home’s insured value to be the deductible.
-Let’s say your policy defines a 2 percent deductible and your home is insured for $150,000.
+- Percentage-based deductible: A percentage-based deductible will define a specific percentage of your home’s insured value (coverage A) to be the deductible.
+Let us say your policy defines a 2 percent deductible and your dwelling coverage is $150,000.
 In the event of a claim, your deductible will be 2 percent of $150,000 or $3,000.

 How to choose a homeowners insurance deductible